OpenEvalProject/evals/manuscripts/elife-75420/v1/manuscript.md

 Finally, there are many candidates of probability distributions that are naturally bounded at zero, perhaps the most prominent one being the lognormal distribution.
 In addition, I consider the Gamma distribution (Figure 5C), which has a more pronounced lower tail and is also the connatural counterpart to the Beta distribution for noisy-report models (see next section).

-## Metacognitive noise: noisy-report models
+#### Metacognitive noise: noisy-report models

-In contrast to noisy-readout models, a noisy-report model assumes that the readout noise of decision values is negligible (z = z*) and that the dominant source of metacognitive noise occurs at the reporting stage: c ∼ fm(c).
+In contrast to noisy-readout models, a noisy-report model assumes that the readout noise of decision values is negligible (z = $z^{*}$) and that the dominant source of metacognitive noise occurs at the reporting stage: c ∼ fm(c).
 Reporting noise itself may comprise various different sources of noise, occurring for example during the mental translation to an experimental confidence scale or in the form of visuomotor noise (e.g. when using a mouse cursor to indicate a continuous confidence rating).

 A hard constraint for reporting noise is the fact that confidence scales are typically bounded between a minimum and a maximum confidence rating (reflecting the bounds [0; 1] for c in the present model).
 Reported confidence cannot be outside these bounds, regardless of the magnitude of reporting noise.
 As in the case of the noisy-readout model, one may consider either censored (Figure 5D), truncated (Figure 5E) or naturally bounded distributions (Beta distribution; Figure 5F) to accommodate this constraint.

-## Metacognitive noise as a measure of metacognitive ability
+#### Metacognitive noise as a measure of metacognitive ability

 As outlined above, I assume that metacognitive noise can be described either as variability during readout or report.
 In both cases, metacognitive noise is governed by the parameter σm.
 Higher values of σm will lead to a flatter relationship between reported confidence and sensory evidence, that is, confidence ratings become more indifferent with regard to different levels of evidence (Figure 3B).